A Commitment to Good Governance

 The Company does not have a material exposure to environmental or social risks, although the former is a growing risk for all who live and work in Papua New Guinea.
 Consideration of these risks is in accordance with ASX CGS principles and recommendation 7.4.

-The Company has adopted a Sustainable Development Policy (available on the company website) which aims, amongst others, to reduce carbon footprint, reduce the volume of waste generated by operations, use water responsibly, be a good steward of natural resources and provide a work environment where all employees are treated fairly and with respect.
+The Company has adopted a Sustainable Development Policy (available on the Company's website) which aims, amongst others, to reduce carbon footprint, reduce the volume of waste generated by operations, use water responsibly, be a good steward of natural resources and provide a work environment where all employees are treated fairly and with respect.

-Steamships’ Community Grant Program supports Papua New Guinean registered (IPA) charities and NGOs that provide development and community advancement in health, education, social welfare and social enterprise.
+Steamships’ Community Grant Program supports Papua New Guinean registered charities and NGOs that provide development and community advancement in health, education, social welfare and social enterprise.

 Principle 8/ Remunerate Fairly and Responsibly

 The Company does not, however, disclose its policies and practices regarding remuneration of directors and senior executives.
-This is contrary to ASX CGS principles and recommendation 8.2.
+This is contrary to ASX CGS principles and recommendation 8.2

 The Company does not have an equity-based remuneration scheme (and ASX CGS principles and recommendation 8.3 is not relevant).